PROVIDER USER AGREEMENT

 Notwithstanding anything to the contrary contained IN THIS SECTION I OR IN SECTION K HEREIN, no party to this Agreement will be liable to another party to this Agreement for consequential, incidental, Indirect, punitive or exemplary damages of any kind (including, without limitation, loss revenues or profits, loss of use, loss OF goodwill or reputation) or claims, debts, liabilities, obligations, costs, expenses, actions, causes of action and claims for relief based on contract, tort or otherwise (including negligence and strict liability) arising from or relating to the Services, or otherwise arising from or relating to the use of the Portal, or FROM this Agreement, regardless of whether such party was advised, had other reason to know, or in fact knew of the possibility thereof and regardless of whether or not such loss or damage was caused by or contributed to by either party’s negligent performance or failure to perform any obligation.
 In no event will the liability of any party to this Agreement for damages or alleged damages under this Agreement, whether in contract, tort or any other legal theory, exceed the total amounts paid to Klara during the twelve (12) months preceding the event giving rise to the claim.
 THIS SECTION I SHALL SURVIVE THE TERMINATION OF THE AGREEMENT.

-L. CONFIDENTIALITY The parties recognize that they may come in contact with or become familiar with information that the other party may consider confidential, such as certain proprietary, financial or commercial information, including, but not limited to, records, files, reports, protocols, policies, manuals, databases, processes, procedures, computer systems, materials, and other documents created or maintained relating to the operation of the party’s organization (collectively, “Confidential Information”).
+The parties recognize that they may come in contact with or become familiar with information that the other party may consider confidential, such as certain proprietary, financial or commercial information, including, but not limited to, records, files, reports, protocols, policies, manuals, databases, processes, procedures, computer systems, materials, and other documents created or maintained relating to the operation of the party’s organization (collectively, “Confidential Information”).
 The parties agree that they will not, and that their staff or designees will not, during or after the Term of this Agreement, disclose any confidential or proprietary information to any other person or entity for any reason or purposes whatsoever, without written consent of the other party.
 All Confidential Information disclosed hereunder will remain the exclusive and confidential property of the disclosing party.
-The receiving party will not disclose the Confidential Information of the disclosing party and will use at least the same degree of care, discretion and diligence in protecting the Confidential Information of the disclosing party as it uses with respect to its own Confidential Information, but in no case less than reasonable care; provided, however, that Klara may disclose PHI included within the Confidential Information in accordance with the Business Associate Agreement by and between the parties.
+The receiving party will not disclose the Confidential Information of the disclosing party and will use at least the same degree of care, discretion and diligence in protecting the Confidential Information of the disclosing party as it uses with respect to its own Confidential Information, but in no case less than reasonable care; provided, however, that Klara may disclose PHI included within the Confidential Information in accordance with the BAA by and between the parties.
 The receiving party will limit access to Confidential Information to its affiliates, employees and authorized representatives with a need to know and will instruct them to keep such information confidential.
 Notwithstanding the foregoing, the receiving party may disclose Confidential Information of the disclosing party (i) to the extent necessary to comply with any Law; (ii) as appropriate and with prior notice where practicable, to respond to any summons or subpoena or in connection with any litigation; and (iii) to any vendor with which Klara has a HIPAA compliant relationship.
 It is expressly agreed that in no event shall Klara be liable for the disclosure of any Confidential Information about You that is or becomes generally available to the public other than as a result of any gross negligence or willful misconduct by Klara or affiliates or any of their officers, directors, employees, representatives and agents, or that is or has become known or available to Klara on a non-confidential basis from a source that, to the best of Klara’s knowledge, is not prohibited from disclosing such information, or that was independently developed by Klara or affiliates or any of their officers, directors, employees, representatives and agents without reference to such information.
 You acknowledge that Klara may from time to time communicate directly with You for the purpose of marketing its products and services or those of its recommended vendors, and may use Confidential Information to do so.
 The obligations of Klara set forth in this Section L shall not apply to any suggestions and feedback for product or service improvement, correction, or modification provided by You in connection with any present or future Klara product or service.
-In addition, subject to any limitations imposed by HIPAA, with Your consent (which is hereby given), Klara may use internet/website analytics software tools and programs that collect, transmit, store, disclose and analyze certain information about the actual use of the hosted programs by You (such as, but not limited to, pages viewed, links clicked, help functions used and other workflow information); such information shall not be considered Confidential Information hereunder and may be used by Klara for the purpose of license administration, error resolution and product analysis and improvement.

 M. USE OF NAME AND PUBLICITY